SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 The setup of the Dremio account and the data lake is done in the same way as in a cloud deployment.
 See section [Setting up Dremio account and data lake](/datahub/setting-up-datahub/#setting-up-dremio-datalake) for details.

 DataHub Edge is configured to use an NAS as data lake.
-When configuring the NAS use as mount path *TODO: /where/to/mount/to?*.
+When configuring the NAS use as mount path */datalake*.
+This path is mounted to */opt/mongodb/cdh-master/datalake*.